simonw/datasette-lite/README.md

 ## Opening other databases

 You can use this tool to open any SQLite database file that is hosted online and served with a `access-control-allow-origin: *` CORS header.
-Files served by GitHub Pages automatically include this header.
+Files served by GitHub Pages automatically include this header, as do database files that have been published online [using datasette publish](https://docs.datasette.io/en/stable/publish.html).

 Copy the URL to the `.db` file and either paste it into the "Load database by URL" prompt, or construct a URL like the following: